Azelliott/compass-real-estate/README.md

 Compass Real Estates is an imaginary company specializing in elite estates around the world.

 As I didn't had an inspiration for the website, I used random word generator to come up with the name of the project, and keywords
-Fake number generator is used to create contact numbers on the index page
+Fake number generator is used to create contact numbers on the bottom of the index page

 ### Styling
-There are two CSS files, mostly because it looks cleaner that way at least for me style.css - takes care of the layout my-class.css - fine tuning classes
+There are two CSS files, mostly because it looks cleaner that way, at least for me

+style.css - takes care of the layout my-class.css - fine tuning classes

 ### Site navigation
 #### Index page consists of sticky navigation with links, about section containing card elements and contact footer